Contact:

 Components, interfaces, and structural details

 A gas pipe includes shut-off valves, regulator and measuring stations, building entries, anchors, protective sleeves, and corrosion protection systems.
 Construction interfaces include wall penetrations, shafts, foundation openings, and beam bearings.
 During dismantling, the structural enclosures are often opened first (concrete crushers), followed by releasing the built-ins (multi cutters, steel shears).
 Where localized release of load-bearing members is required, rock splitting cylinders offer a controlled alternative to percussive tools.
+Particular attention is paid to supports and compensation of thermal movements at fixed points and sliding bearings.

 Planning, responsibilities, and work permits